-The treated water which is obtained from sewage treatment plant is used for irrigating fields, lawns and for aquaculture.
-In Kolkata the treated water is used for fisheries and growing crops and vegetables.
+The treated water which is obtained from the sewage treatment plants is used for irrigating fields, lawns, and for aquaculture.
+In Kolkata, the treated water is used for fisheries and growing crops and vegetables.
 The treated water is finally released in streams and rivers.

 How We Can Reduce Sewage Generation?